matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 connection could be lost between the now event and the future.
 It is expected that this is a very rare case.

-Sequence wise it might make sense to not include the `m.send_now` in this msc and solve the topic by a good and flexible batch sending solution independent of this PR. (then the future and the event could be sent in one batch giving the same result as the `m.send_now` field)
+Sequence wise it makes sense to not include the `m.send_now` in this MSC and solve the topic by a good and flexible batch sending solution independent of this PR. (then the future and the event could be sent in one batch giving the same result as the `m.send_now` field)

+Especially when we use pre-signed events not having `$m.send_now.event_id` seems to be the sane solution.

 ## Security considerations